bakhtawar7/Virtual-Learning-Platform/README.md

 - Demo Video of the System

 ## Demo
-Watch the demo video here:
+Watch the demo video
-(Replace this with your video link)

 ## Tools Used
 - Microsoft Word (Documentation)
-- Any modeling/tools used (if applicable)
+- Figma
 ## Author
 Bakhtawar Fatima